D-Jeffrey/Embroidery-File-Organize/README.md

 # Issues/Future
 - If is processed as a group of separate zip files which have the same file in different patterns, it will choose a different preferred type than desired
-- does not support onedirectory deep switch yet
+- does not support onefolder deep switch yet
 - does not warn if cloud will exceed limits with the latest push
 - needs more refactoring
 - Cloud push is dependant on unique files names.
 MAJOR BUG